vgeck/progressBar/README.md

     for i in range(100):
         foo()

-To monitor the process of the for loop we consider a progress bar with 5 elements for the 100 iterations.
+To monitor the process of the for loop we consider a progress bar with 10 elements for the 100 iterations.\n
 The progress bar is initialized with:

     from progressBar import ProgressBar

     progressBar = ProgressBar(nElements = 10, nIterations = 100)

-Now the progressBar needs to know the current status of the for loop iterator, within the for loop:
+The progressBar is updated within the for loop with the iterator i:

     progressBar.progress(i)

 The full code for the examples is:

+    from progressBar import ProgressBar

     progressBar = ProgressBar(nElements = 10, nIterations = 100)
     for i in range(100):
         foo()